Iron Chef: Iron Chef Thailand

-On January 25, 2012, the first episode of Iron Chef Thailand broadcast on BBTV channel 7.
-The chairman is Mr. Santi Svetavimala.
-In this version of Iron Chef, there are four Iron Chefs: Chumpol Chaengprai (Thai cuisine); Boontham Pakpo (Japanese cuisine); Pongtawat "Ian" Chalermkittichai (Western cuisine); and Chaitep "Mr. Lee" Pattarapornpaisarn (Chinese cuisine).
+On January 25, 2012, the first ever episode of Iron Chef Thailand broadcast on BBTV Channel 7 and is produced by Heliconia H Group.
+Santi Svetavimala played his role as chairman of this version from inception until his departure on March 21, 2020, after 8 years of initial launch.
+In this version of Iron Chef, there are four Iron Chefs: Chumpol Chaengprai (Thai cuisine), Boontham Pakpo (Japanese cuisine), Pongtawat "Ian" Chalermkittichai (Western cuisine) and Chaitep "Mr. Lee" Pattarapornpaisarn (Chinese cuisine).
 The program is hosted by Shahkrit Yamnam and the field reporter is DJ Pong (Nattapong Taengkasem).
-The format is different, in that in the first half of the program, there are three challengers who compete with each other to find out who is the best chef.
-The winner will compete against the Iron Chef on the second half of the program.
-This format was used for only three episodes.
+The format is different at first version, in the first half of the program, there are three challengers who competing with each other to find out who is the best chef, the winner will competing against the Iron Chef on the second half of the program, this format was used for only three episodes.

-On February 22, 2012 the format of Iron Chef Thailand was changed to: the first 30 minutes of the program is where the Challenger Chef will present his/her "Signature Dish with a Special Ingredient" to the guests.
-Then followed by the actual "Iron Chef Battle", similar to Iron Chef Japan where the host will ask the Challenger Chef to select the Iron Chef he/she wants to challenge.
-After the Challenger Chef has selected the Iron Chef the Chairman will reveal the "Secret Ingredient" and once the Chairman says "Allez Cuisine" the battle begins.
-The battle time is 60 minutes where they will need to complete at least four dishes.
-The order in which Chefs present to the Judges will be determined by a coin toss conducted by the Host.
-The last 30 minutes of the program is "Cooking with Iron Chef".
-Guests learn how to cook from the Iron Chef and win the "Best Student" at the end of the program.
+On February 22, 2012, the format of Iron Chef Thailand was changed to: the first 30 minutes of the program is where the Challenger Chef will present his/her "Signature Dish with a Special Ingredient" to the guests.
+Then followed by the actual "Iron Chef Battle" in similar to Iron Chef Japan where the host will asked the Challenger Chef to select the Iron Chef he/she wants to challenge, after the Challenger Chef has selected the Iron Chef, the chairman will reveal the "Secret Ingredient" and once the Chairman says "Allez Cuisine" the battle begins.
+The battle time is 60 minutes, where they will need to complete at least four dishes, the order in which Chefs present to the judges will be determined by a coin toss conducted by the host.
+The last 30 minutes of the program is "Cooking with Iron Chef" segment, guests learned how to cook from the Iron Chef and win the "Best Student" at the end of the program.

+The program underwent to several major changes since after first format revamped in February 2012 with further changes on the set in April 2015 which introduced new Iron Chefs to the stage.
+By November 2017 saw changes to the host, after Shahkrit Yamnam leaves from his role and their set were revamped.
+The most recent format revamped of Iron Chef Thailand was on June 18, 2022, with more modern set arrived to the stage, and introduced "One-On-One Battle" and "Fast & Delicious" segments, at the end of this program, a higher score from the judges who given to the winner as Challenger Chef will received Iron Chef Trophy to the program.

+Iron Chef Thailand is now a longest-tenure franchise program from outside of Japan as originator, following the cancellation of Iron Chef America and even adopted "The Next Iron Chef Thailand" as reality program in similar to American format.